emilyfu1/NEAD/README.md

 # Use

 Web scraping involves parsing the HTML of a webpage to automate the retrieval and structuring of data from online sources instead of manually entering and manipulating data.
+Web scraping use cases typically involve a need for repeated data gathering from an online source that is not accomodated by the source itself.
+While data-dissemination-focused websites and databases (such as those for Statistics Canada and the United Nations Statistics Database) provide data and statistical products in ready-to-use formats as well as application programming interfaces (APIs) for users to easily access data, other important data sources are not designed for data gathering.
+Web scraping can extract data from these less-accessible sources.
+It is often used to track prices in the analysis of goods/services markets.

-Beautiful Soup is an important library in web scraping applications.
+Beautiful Soup is an important library in web scraping applications that parses HTML and XML files into a Python-readable format.
+Using Beautiful Soup, we can find the exact location of a necessary piece of data, such as a product name or price, and retrieve the data by searching for and referencing the location in which the data is stored.

 The documentation for the Beautiful Soup library can be found here: https://beautiful-soup-4.readthedocs.io/en/latest/

 ## Microsoft